AebDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion script delete directory my_first_directory in /tmp.
 10-back scrpit changes the working directory to the previous one.
 11-lists script lists all files in the current directory and the parent of the working directory and the /boot, in long format.
+12-file_type script prints the type of the file named iamafile in the /tmp directory.